ton-community/ton-docs/docs/v3/guidelines/smart-contracts/get-methods.md

 main();
 ```

-This code will result `Total: 123` output.
-The number can be different, this is just an example.
+This code will output `Total: 123` The number may vary, as this is just an example.

 ### Testing get methods